kschluter/vue2ghp/README.md

 npm run deploy
 ```

 Your site will now be located in your repo under the docs subfolder.
-You will then need to go into you repo settings and under the GitHub pages section switch the drop down to "Master branch/docs folder" and click save.
+You will then need to go into your repo settings under the GitHub pages section and switch the drop down to "Master branch/docs folder" then click save.